excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT-RECIPES.md

 ### Implementation
 The following steps provide guidance around adding a new controller.

-1. Add a new class file to Launchpad.Web in the correct version folder
+1. Add a new class file to Voyage.Web in the correct version folder
    1. The class should end in the suffix Controller
 2. Add class and method attributes
 3. Add dependencies on services